- How do I request that my credits be sent to another college?

 Answer: Each college has different programs, program requirements and courses.
 Since the level of the coursework and the course content are different, each campus makes its own determination as to how transfer courses fit into its requirements.

-In most cases campus faculty members are responsible for deciding how a
+In most cases campus faculty members are responsible for deciding how a course transfers.

 6. If I use TIS to see how a course transfers today, for how long can I "count on" the course transferring as shown on the TIS report?